privacy-tech-lab/gpc-android/README.md

 [4.
 Apps CSV](#4-apps-csv)
 [5.
 Thank You!](#5-thank-you)

+For setup instructions, see also our [Artifact Appendix](https://github.com/privacy-tech-lab/gpc-android/blob/main/ARTIFACT-APPENDIX.md).

 ## 1. Research Publications

 Sebastian Zimmeck, Nishant Aggarwal, Zachary Liu, Sage Altman, and Konrad Kollnig, [From Ad Identifiers to Global Privacy Control: The Status Quo and Future of Opting Out of Ad Tracking on Android](https://arxiv.org/abs/2407.14938).

 You can find a complete list of our GPC research publications in the [GPC OptMeowt repo](https://github.com/privacy-tech-lab/gpc-optmeowt?tab=readme-ov-file#1-research-publications).

-For setup instructions see also our [Artifact Appendix](https://github.com/privacy-tech-lab/gpc-android/blob/main/ARTIFACT-APPENDIX.md).

 ## 2. Repo Overview